helm/helm/docs/securing_installation.md

 For the following types of clusters we strongly recommend that you apply the proper security configurations to Helm and Tiller to ensure the safety of the cluster, the data in it, and the network to which it is connected.

-- Clusters that are exposed to uncontrolled network environments
+- Clusters that are exposed to uncontrolled network environments: either untrusted network actors can access the cluster, or untrusted applications that can access the network environment.
 - Clusters that are for many people to use -- _multitenant_ clusters -- as a shared environment
 - Clusters that have access to or use high-value data or networks of any type